How to Apply

 • Every applicant is guaranteed an interview

 College Prep offers three pathways for our required admissions assessment.
 Each applicant should choose one option only.
 The Admission Committee has no preference between the different pathways; applicants will not be advantaged or disadvantaged based on their choice.
 Each applicant is encouraged to fulfill this requirement in the way that works best for them.
-Fee waivers are available for pathways A and B. Accommodations for students with documented learning differences or physical challenges are available for all pathways.
+Fee waivers are available from the admission office for all pathways.
+Accommodations for students with documented learning differences or physical challenges may be requested from the testing organizations.

-The ISEE takes approximately three hours and includes an unscored writing sample, as well as verbal reasoning, quantitative reasoning, reading comprehension, and math achievement sections.
-Learn more about what's on the ISEE here
+The ISEE takes approximately three hours and includes a writing sample, as well as verbal reasoning, quantitative reasoning, reading comprehension, and math achievement sections.
+Learn more about what's on the ISEE here.

-Alternatively, ninth grade applicants can submit Secondary School Admission Test (SSAT) results to College Prep by February 1, 2023.
+Alternatively, ninth grade applicants can submit Secondary School Admission Test (SSAT) results to College Prep.

-The SSAT takes approximately three hours and includes an unscored writing sample, as well as math, verbal, and reading comprehension sections.
+The SSAT takes approximately three hours and includes a writing sample, as well as math, verbal, and reading comprehension sections.
 Learn more about what's on the SSAT here.

 Transfer Applicants